Diori Hamani International Airport: Base Aérienne 101

 The Nigerien Air Force maintains two Cessna-208 Caravans equipped for ISTAR operations at the airport.

 In the aftermath of the 2023 Nigerien coup d'état, both France and the United States were told to withdraw their military personnel from the country.
 French forces departed from the airbase in December 2023.
 In May 2024 Russian troops moved in to one of the airports' hangars while some U.S. troops were still on the same property, but not in same buildings.
 On 7 July 2024, the U.S. completed withdrawal of all troops from the airbase.

+On 29 January 2026, the Islamic State staged an attack on the base; gunfire was reported at the airport and FlightRadar24 showed a number of aircraft diverting away from the airport.
+Authorities later said that gunmen attacked the base, leaving 20 attackers including a French national dead, 11 others arrested and four soldiers injured.
+It blamed France, Benin and Ivory Coast for sponsoring the assault, adding that it was repelled with the help of Russian soldiers stationed at the base.
+Satellite photos showed damage to buildings with the military area of the airport.

+On 18 June 2026, JNIM militants attacked the airport.
+The fighting lasted nearly two hours before the attackers were repelled by Nigerien security forces, who sealed off the area.
+Eleven soldiers, two civilians and 22 attackers were killed, with 20 more suspects arrested.

+On 29 August 2026, a mutinous faction of the Niger Armed Forces calling themselves the Armed Forces for the Restoration of the Fatherland attacked the airport as part of a coup attempt.
+The attackers had targeted Base 101 and the presidential palace, with the intention of kidnapping soldiers.